openoccult/.github/profile/README.md

 ![OpenOccult Logo](https://openoccult.com/OpenOccult%20-%20LogoLetters.png)

-OpenOccult is an open-source initiative dedicated to providing accessible, high-quality resources for the exploration of the occult, spirituality, and divination practices.
+Open Occult is an open-source initiative dedicated to providing accessible, high-quality resources for the exploration of the occult, spirituality, and divination practices.
 From ancient traditions to modern interpretations, Open Occult aims to bridge the gap between knowledge and practice in a collaborative and inclusive environment.

 ---